 Anvesha Amravati received M.Tech in Microelectronics and VLSI from Indian Institute of Technology-Bombay in 2012.
 He worked on PVT tolerant analog and bio-medical circuits during his M.Tech.
 He has authored/co-authored 10 international Conference/Journal publications.
 He has won first prizes in national design contests organized by Analog Devices and Cadence in India.
 He was with Rambus chip technologies as a mixed signal design engineer from 2012 to 2014 working on multiprotocol DDR memory interface circuits.
 In Fall 2014, he has started his graduate studies at Georgia Institute of Technology and started working in ICSRL.
 His area of interest is in the area of mixed signal circuits and systems.

 Insik Yoon received his B.S. & M.S. degrees in Electrical & Computer Engineering from Carnegie Mellon University in May 2010.
 After graduation, he spent five years in TLi & SK hynix as a digital circuit engineer in high speed link design.
-In fall 2015, he started his doctoral studies at the Georgia Institute of Technology and joined Integrated Circuits and Systems Research Laboratory(ICSRL).
-His research interests include STT-MRAM memory system & power management for IoT devices.
+In the fall of 2015, he started his doctoral studies at the Georgia Institute of Technology and joined Integrated Circuits and Systems Research Laboratory(ICSRL).
+His research interests include exploration of hardware architectures for computing using emerging technologies.